Skip to main content

 • Top 10 Hosts' CPU usage

-Strato charts using categorical data
+Strato charts with categorical data

 Categorical pie/donut chart